tetzng/pez/docs/faq.md

 ### I installed the same repo twice with a different name — is that supported?

-The lockfile deduplicates by repo/name.
+Not supported: `pez.toml` entries are unique by repo, and the lockfile also enforces unique source/name.
 Prefer a single install per repo.
 If you need a custom display name, set `name = "..."` in the plugin spec.